Taboga Island: Geography

+Important Bird Area

+The Taboga group, including neighbouring Urabá, Taboguilla and Chamá Islands, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant breeding colonies of brown pelicans.
+Other resident birds include brown boobies, neotropic cormorants, great egrets and black-crowned night-herons, as well as an endemic subspecies of streaked saltator.
+The Panama least gecko has been recorded.

 History

 The island was discovered in the 16th century and was originally named Isla de San Pedro by the Spanish explorer Vasco Núñez de Balboa.
 Its current name derives from an Indian word aboga ("many fish").
 The island's first settlers were Indian slaves from Venezuela and Nicaragua.
 The small town of San Pedro was founded in 1524 by Hernando de Luque, dean of the Panama cathedral.
 The town church of the same name is claimed to be the second-oldest church in the hemisphere.
 Rose of Lima (1586–1617), the first Catholic saint of the Americas, may have been born on the island.

+In 1671 during Henry Morgan's sack of Panama English privateers led by Robert Searle raided and scoured the island as well as ones nearby looking for treasure and captives.
 The French painter Paul Gauguin visited the island in 1887.

 Paul Gauguin in Taboga

 Having worked for the first (French) attempt to dig a canal from the Caribbean Sea to the Pacific, an attempt in which 22,000 workers lost their life, the French painter Paul Gauguin, taken ill, was sent for treatment in Taboga Island.
 He then returned to France, with a stopover in Martinique, and then left for the Marquesas.
 His stay in Taboga is marked by an engraved plate on the island's main beach.